 A student with no previous degree or transfer credits who attends full time, 12 semester hour credits per term or typically three courses per term, can complete this program in approximately two years.

-Click on the Catalog to view the Associate in Science in Biomedical Sciences course list.
+View the Associate in Science in Biomedical Sciences

 Prior coursework will be evaluated to determine placement in certain courses.

 The PTA Track is for students who need to complete all prerequisites for application to the Physical Therapist Assistant program at Hodges University.
 In order to graduate with an Associate in Science in Biomedical Sciences, you must complete either the Basic Health Track or the Pre-Nova Nursing Track.

 Science courses for transfer into the Biomedical Science program must be taken within the past five (5) years with a grade of B or better.